manwar/python-guide/introduction-to-python.md

         else:
             fruitCounter[fruit] = 1

-The above change in unnecessary and we can avoid it with the help of `defaultdict`.
+The above change is unnecessary and we can avoid it with the help of `defaultdict`.

     from collections import defaultdict